patshash/terraform-consul-sandpit/README.md

 ## Post Deployment

-- kubeconfig file is updated include the deployed EKS and GKE clusters
+- kubeconfig file is updated to include the deployed EKS and GKE clusters
-- AWS key pair pem file is create in the root directory
+- AWS key pair pem file is created in the root directory

 ## Clean-Up

 1. Run `terraform destroy`
-2. Remove associated Kubernetes contexts from kubeconfig file
+2. Remove associated Kubernetes contexts from the kubeconfig file